 Read more: Fun exercises for those who hate working out

 Change your environment

-Working plays a significant part in our life and the average weekly work hours for full time workers is 37.1 hours.
-Most people will spend a large portion of their time at a desk, therefore it is important to change up your routine and environment every once in a while.
+A large proportion of workers spend the majority of their time at a desk.
+Even if your work isn’t desk-based, it’s important to change up your routine and environment every once in a while.
 If your employer allows it try moving desks/offices or if not decorate your desk, rearrange it, be sure to take breaks away from it and occasionally work from home if you can.

 Take a power nap

-Sleep deprivation can exacerbate symptoms of burnout, which can lead to irrational thinking.
-In order to remain composed and cool in difficult situations, then sleep is vital.
+Sleep deprivation can worsen symptoms of burnout, leading to irrational thinking.
+In order to remain composed and cool in difficult situations – sleep is essential.
 Long naps can make it difficult for you to get to sleep in the evening, therefore power napping provides a solution that allows you to get a little bit of shut eye without disrupting your sleep cycle.
 Naps between 15 and 30 minutes make it easier for you to wake up and power napping for 20 minutes in the afternoon provides a more restful sleep than in the morning!

 Talk to your line manager

-Don’t be afraid to ask for help if you are struggling to cope with your workload.
+Don’t be afraid to ask for help if you’re struggling to cope with your workload.
 Outline to your line manager specific issues and ask for guidance.
 It also doesn’t hurt to ask a colleague to glance their eyes over a project or help with it.
-Because a fresh pair of eyes is always good and can bring a new perspective.
-Avoid burning out at work, by talking to people and not bottling everything up inside.
+A fresh pair of eyes is always good and can bring a new perspective.
+Avoid burning out at work by talking to people and not bottling everything up inside.

 Read more: 8 Proven Ways to Reduce Stress Levels